Explore the

 Just hold this idea for their future with an open hand.
 It is their journey and they are welcome to wander along the way as they get to know themselves and the world better (listen to this podcast episode on the self-driven child to better understand the essential importance of empowering your child to own their own lives).

-At this point Sky wants to be a judge by way of criminal defense attorney informed by a strong interest in psychology, so her first quarter courses include law and psychology.
+At this point Sky wants to be a judge by way of criminal defense attorney informed by a strong interest in psychology.
 I have no attachment to any of this as a destination but she is full of passion and purpose, confident in the value of the journey itself, and has yet to hit an insurmountable obstacle for her lofty aspirations as an unschooler.

 1. Karla Running says: